Jorge Soler Player Props: Marlins vs. Phillies

 Jorge Soler At The Plate

-- Soler is batting .189 with three doubles, three home runs and two walks.
+- Soler is batting .190 with four doubles, three home runs and two walks.

-- This year, Soler has totaled at least one hit in five of 10 games (50.0%), and had multiple hits twice.
+- This year, Soler has posted at least one hit in six of 11 games (54.5%), and had multiple hits twice.

-- In 10 games played this season, he has hit a homer in two of them.
+- He has hit a long ball in two of 11 games played this year, and in 6.7% of his plate appearances.

-- Soler has driven in a run in three games this year (30.0%), including one multiple-RBI game.
+- Soler has driven in a run in four games this year (36.4%), including one multiple-RBI game.

-- In three of 10 games this season, he has scored, including multiple runs once.
+- He has scored at least once four times this season (36.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.